 AI, progress & app workflow

-A practical note on Why comfort notes needs human judgment in the loop for a comparison between saved videos and an app-led routine, written with realistic expectations and a specific next step.
+A practical note on Human judgment: comfort notes for a comparison between saved videos and an app-led routine, written with realistic expectations and a specific next step.

 Direct answer